Summer Collaborative Research Fellows Build Skills and Community for Public Impact

 - And advice to future fellows: “Be humble and open-minded.
 You're going to learn super valuable things from the speakers and your peers in this program!” -Sophie Allen

 I am of course excited to see how all of our fellows, past and future, use their research skills in ways that can make a real contribution to tackling the social problems around us.
 I’ll also be eagerly watching to see how they continue to support and learn from one another.
 For me, it’s incredibly rewarding to help grow this community I wish I had had as a PhD student.
-Sometimes it’s like reaching back and giving myself a big hug of encouragement that there are still incredible ways to put research to work for society.
+Sometimes it’s like reaching back and giving my graduate student self a big hug of encouragement, reminding me that there are still incredible ways to put research to work for society.